abinit/abinit/doc/mkdocs-user-guide/abinit.md

 The different variables corresponding to each dataset are echoed using the same indexing convention as for the input step.
-For the last echo of the code variables, some output variables are also summarized, using the same conventions :
+For the last echo of the code variables, some output variables are also summarized, using the same conventions:

   * **etotal** (total energy)
   * **fcart** (cartesian forces)